sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 <h1 className={css.heroMainTitle}>Book saunas everywhere</h1>
 ```

-### Find the component
+### Finding a component

 Quite often one needs to find a component that is responsible for
 certain UI partial in order to change the styles.
 In this case, the
 easiest way to pinpoint a component is to open the inspector from
 browser's dev tools.
-(Right-click on top of the correct element, and
+Right-click on top of the correct element, and
 select _Inspector_, or something of the sort depending on the browser,
-from the context menu.)
+from the context menu.

 ![Mobile LandingPage hero title](./styling-find-component.png)